notzero4ik/annelids-multiplayer/README.md

 # annelids-multiplayer
-this repository was created to make a conclusion on what i learned and found about Annelids servers. in the future i might make this repository open if i will get bored or game will die
+this repository was created to make a conclusion on what i learned and found about Annelids servers. in the future i might make this repository open if i will get bored or game will die, so if you want to fully understand this page make sure to have knowledge of:
+- sockets, ports, webpages
+- python 3 and socket library
+- linux terminal/termux
 ## Capturing packets
 the first thing i started doing was capturing and analysing game packets. it was easily done via Packet Capture app cause game doesnt use SSL pinging.